HydroModPy/HydroModPy/reporting/boussinesq_module_audit_2026-04-17.md

 This is what remains and still matters:

-1. `boussinesq.py` is still large.
+1. `assembly_residuals.py` is still large.
+   This is now the main residual hotspot.

+2. `jacobian_operator_triplets.py` and
+   `jacobian_partition_triplets.py` still carry dense low-level details.
-   The file is now better layered, but it still mixes:
+   The public `jacobian_semianalytic.py` facade is now small, but the underlying sparse operator layer remains substantial.
-   - steady orchestration,
-   - transient orchestration,
-   - runtime summary shaping,
-   - launcher-facing glue.

-2. `forcing_resolution.py` is also large.
-   It may eventually deserve internal sub-splits such as:
-   - recharge resolution,
-   - well resolution,
-   - Dirichlet support resolution,
-   - drainage resolution.
+3. `assembly_fluxes.py` still gathers many low-level operators.
+   It is clearer than before, but remains dense.

-3. Runtime backends still duplicate some glue.
+4. Runtime backends still duplicate some glue.
    A thin shared helper for:
    - residual norm tracking,
    - termination packaging,
-   - accepted-step packaging,
+   - accepted-step packaging
-   - steady/transient solve scaffolding
-   would reduce repetition.
+   has now been introduced, but only part of the repetition has been removed.

-4. `assembly.py` and `jacobian_semianalytic.py` still expose both:
+5. `assembly.py` and `jacobian_semianalytic.py` still expose both:
    - cell-prescribed boundary heads,
    - edge-supported boundary heads.